lingpy/lpngram/README.md

 ```

 For most operations, smoothing is necessary or recommended.
 The library includes a
-range on smoothing methods, including one developed for linguistic investigation
+range of smoothing methods, including one based on degree of certainty developed for
-purposes and based on degree of certainty.
-Here we perform smoothing with Lidstone's,
+linguistic investigation purposes.

-method, a gamma of 0.1, no normalization:
+Here we perform smoothing with Lidstone's method, a gamma of 0.1, and no normalization:

 ```python
 >>> model.train(method='lidstone', gamma=0.1)